 The hottest hip-hop concert of the summer, HOT 97's Summer Jam 2014, kicked off this afternoon at Met Life stadium in East Rutherford, New Jersey.
 The summer officially begins when top hip-hop and R&B station WQHT HOT 97 presents the legendary event.
 Some of the brightest stars in the entertainment industry have performed on the Summer Jam stage, including Wu Tang Clan, Nas, Busta Rhymes, Kanye West, Nicki Minaj, Chris Brown, 2 Chainz, and the late great Notorious B.I.G.

-The Summer Jam 2014 Festival Stage performances began at 2:30 p.m. and began with a high-energy performance by the McDonald’s dancers.
+The Summer Jam 2014 Festival Stage performances began at 2:30 p.m. with a high-energy performance by the McDonald’s dancers.
 Indie artists brought their “A-game” to the thousands of fans in attendance, and competed for $1,000 and a record deal courtesy of the “Official Video App” of Summer Jam, Keek.

-Iggy Azalea was the first major artist to perform on the Festival Stage, and had fans singing along to her top 100 hit “Fancy,” and other hits from her hit album, The New Classic.
+Iggy Azalea was the first major artist to perform on the Festival Stage, and had fans singing along to her top 100 hit “Fancy,” and other singles from her chart-topping album, The New Classic.
 The ladies went crazy for multi-talented artist Mack Wilds, who gave a well-rounded performance of up-tempo and slow jams.
 The crowd went equally wild for Jhene Aiko, and Childish Gambino, who has an incredible stage presence.

-Several females told Examiner.com that they came early for Festival Stage just to see August Alsina, and the “I Luv This S---“ singer did not disappoint.
+Several females told Examiner.com that they came early for the Festival Stage just to see August Alsina, and the “I Luv This S---“ singer did not disappoint.
 The final performances of Alsina, Chinx, and Nipsey Hussle had the crowd screaming so loudly that those who left early to get in line to enter the stadium were jealous.

 Sevyn Streeter was the first artist to hit the Stadium Stage and she was underwhelming.
 She put more energy into yelling “Free Breezy” than she did into her whole performance.
-Troy Ave did his thing, but was definitely upstaged by Action Bronson performing barefoot on top of a speaker, crawling into the photographer pit, crawling into the audience, still barefoot, and performing among the fans.
+Troy Ave did his thing, but was definitely upstaged by Action Bronson performing barefoot on top of a speaker, crawling into the photographer pit, climbing into the audience, still barefoot, and performing among the fans.
 When a random guy passed Bronson a blunt, and a random girl twerked on him, it all seemed natural.

 Wiz Khalifa gave an incredible performance that definitely channeled a bit of his idol, Jimi Hendrix.
-In one of the night’s first surprises, Snoop Dogg joined him on stage for a little Chronic 2001 and “Young, Wild &Free.”
+In one of the night’s first surprises, Snoop Dogg joined him on stage for a little Chronic 2001 and “Young, Wild & Free.”
 The aroma from the weed smoke threatened to become overwhelming, even from thousands of feet in the air in the stadium’s press box.

 HOT 97's own DJ Mister Cee consistently delivers amazing sets!
 Definitely a living legend!
 Speaking of legendary, The Roots are celebrating 20 years in the music industry, and had a couple surprises during their performance.
 They brought out not only The Lox but Dres from iconic hip-hop group Black Sheep.